 Imbued with a sense of purpose, with a sense of dignity, with a sense of destiny, pupils internalize basic skills, as well as knowledge, in a profound way that goes beyond the ability to realize “profits,” meaning money, to one that means true profit, fulfillment of oneself, on every level.
 The basic irony here lies in the fact that by becoming a person of integrity, the individual not only reaps ethical enrichment but also economic reward.
 Thus education, by building character, develops successful breadwinners.

 The entire curriculum is held together by the principle of unity in diversity, the Logos Principle, the balanced union of opposites, the eternal character of integrity.
 The Logos Principle is the hub around which learning always turns.
 Like a kaleidoscope, each turn is a different configuration of the pattern and process of unified diversity, where the small is equally significant as the great.

 Returning the pattern and process of unified diversity to the curriculum regenerates the oldest tradition of family life, the interdependence of all the members of the family upon each other for the common good.
+As a school community, we are all one family.
 Family consciousness breeds a sense of belonging and honor, a sense of personal responsibility, and an awareness of one’s obligations toward one’s family and one’s community.